Mechachleopteryx/website-1/docs/about-mono/vulnerabilities.md

 Notes

--   Yes the affected/fixed products are confusing.
+-   Yes, the affected/fixed products are confusing.
 The bug was in XSP but only exposed when using mod_mono.
 You should update both packages to avoid compatibility issues.

 Mono ASP.NET Unicode Conversion Cross-Site Scripting
 ----------------------------------------------------